HomeSite Map

 The first verse, which is an interesting nine measures long, can best be analyzed by dividing it up into four sections.
 The first, second and fourth sections continue the pivot between the chords D and G while George's guitar riff (quieter in the mix in order to highlight the vocals) continues to be repeated in the background.
 Each of these sections begins with John and George belting out the word that Paul is singing as lead vocalist, in this case being the words "look," "I'm" and "me."
 Each of these sections is two measures long.

 The unique section of the verse is the third, which comprises an odd three measures.
 This section is different in many different ways.
 The pivoting D and G chords are put aside and replaced by B minor for the first measure and G for the second and third measure.
-John and George harmonize "oohs" all through this section, while Paul continues lead vocals.
+John and George harmonize "oohs" through this section, while Paul continues lead vocals.
 George also sets aside his guitar riff for some rhythm guitar stabs.
-Although the addition of this three-measure section makes the verse unsymmetrical, the usual Beatles verse having an even number of measures as did most pop music at that time, the delivery is convincing enough that nobody notices.
+Although this additional three-measure section makes the verse unsymmetrical, the usual Beatles verse having an even number of measures as did most pop music at that time, the delivery is convincing enough that nobody notices.
 This trick was actually more usual for Lennon compositions even for 1964 as evidenced by the nine-measure verse of "I Should Have Known Better."

 The second verse follows this exact pattern except for one major difference.
 It goes directly into a bridge and therefore is only eight measures long instead of nine, the last measure being chopped off.
 This is to keep the pivoting chord pattern of D to G in place.
 The bridge begins in G and the verse usually ends in G, so they viewed the last measure of the verse as not needed.
 This being the case, George had to also chop off the second half of his guitar riff when the bridge starts.